 - Housing benefit subsidy As a significant budget heading in the region of £22m per annum alone this presents a risk in terms of the accuracy of the claims and subsidy recovered.
-This is mitigated by an earmarked reserve that the Authority maintains; - Pay the budget has now been updated to reflect the pay review undertaken by the National Joint Council (NJC) along with annual increments; - Waste contract following the joint procurement exercise undertaken with Breckland District Council and Kings Lynn and West Norfolk Borough Council a new waste contract commenced with Serco in April 2020.
-Contract monitoring will be in place throughout the year to ensure that any efficiencies proposed within the new contract are realised and this will be supported by the budget monitoring process. - Recycling costs The market for recyclate (such as glass and paper) remains volatile at the current time with many prices at historical lows, the position continues to be monitored and will be considered as part of the budget monitoring process for 2021/22, the MTFS and future year's budget as we progress through the year. - Temporary accommodation the Council saw a shortfall in housing benefit subsidy in 2019/20 of £264k of which £227k related to unrecoverable Temporary Accommodation costs.
+This is mitigated by an earmarked reserve that the Authority maintains; - Pay the budget has been updated to reflect the pay review undertaken by the National Joint Council (NJC) along with annual increments; - COVID 19 It is not known for how long the pandemic will continue to affect the Authority, or to what extent as this will largely depend on the success of the vaccine rollout and any potential future lockdowns or other restrictions. - Temporary accommodation the Council saw a shortfall in housing benefit subsidy in 2020/21 of £574k of which £443k related to unrecoverable Temporary Accommodation costs.
 The Council is currently acquiring local properties to use directly to help manage the cost of this provision.
-This cost is however still increasing year on year at an alarming rate and will be closely monitored during the next financial year as the impact of COVID will undoubtedly cause this cost to increase further. - 11.2 The Authority does however have a number of work streams in place to help address these risks as discussed above within section 6 and also has a healthy reserve position to support in the short to medium term.
-Cash flows during the year were also positive although the interest received during the year being was slightly down on budget forecasts as outlined above.
-The cashflow can be found on page 9 with the associated notes on pages 49 to 50. - 11.3 The disclosures required for the financial year ending 31 March 2020 in relation to the Authority's pension scheme are on pages 55 to 60 and show a Net Pension Liability of £43.6m as at 31 March 2020 (£50.6m at 31 March 2019).
+This cost is however still increasing year on year at an alarming rate and will be closely monitored during the next financial year as the impact of COVID will undoubtedly cause this cost to increase further. - 10.2 The Authority does however have a number of work streams in place to help address these risks and also has a healthy reserve position to support in the short to medium term. - 10.3 The disclosures required for the financial year ending 31 March 2021 in relation to the Authority's pension scheme are on pages 57 to 63 and show a Net Pension Liability of £58.8m as at 31 March 2021 (£43.6m at 31 March 2020).
 The liabilities show the underlying commitments that the Authority has in the long run to pay retirement benefits.
 However, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy.
 At present the deficit on the scheme would be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary.

-12. Basis of preparation and presentation
+11. Basis of preparation and presentation

-12.1 As part of preparing the accounts the Authority needs to consider how 'material' or important a transaction might be or the value of a transaction on the understanding of the accounts and for the 2019/20 accounts these levels are as follows;

-• Materiality (£0.907m) - materiality has been set at £0.907m, which represents 1.75% of the prior year's gross expenditure on provision of services.
+- 11.1 As part of preparing the accounts the Authority needs to consider how 'material' or important a transaction might be or the value of a transaction on the understanding of the accounts and for the 2020/21 accounts these levels are as follows; - Materiality (£0.917m) materiality has been set at £0.917m, which represents 1.75% of the prior year's gross expenditure on provision of services.
 This is the maximum amount by which the authority believe the statements could be misstated, by known or unknown error or fraud, and still not affect the decisions of reasonable financial statement users.

-13. Further information
+12. Further information

-13.1 For further information about these accounts please contact the finance team at accountancy@north-norfolk.gov.uk.
+12.1 For further information about these accounts please contact the finance team at accountancy@north-norfolk.gov.uk.